Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures: Introduction

-Second, an important consideration in clustering algorithm is to estimate the number of clusters.
-The frequentist approach requires two-stage procedures which assumes the knowledge of the number of clusters or estimate it using either of BIC or cross-validation.
+Another crucial consideration in clustering algorithms is the estimation of the number of clusters.
 Bayesian inference provides a probabilistic framework for simultaneous inference of the number of clusters and the clustering configurations.
-Nonparametric Bayesian approaches, such as the Dirichlet process mixture (DPM) model \citep{ferguson1973bayesian}, offer choices to estimate the number of clusters and the clustering configurations simultaneously. \citet{ma2019bayesian} proposed a Bayesian clustered regression for spatially dependent data based on Dirichlet process mixture model.
-But their methods do not contain consistent estimator of the number of the clusters due to inconsistency of the Dirichlet process mixture model \citep{miller2013simple}.
-To solve this over clustering problem of DPM, \cite{miller2018mixture}~proposed mixture of finite mixtures (MFM) model which puts a prior on the number of clusters. \cite{xie2019bayesian}~developed a general class of Bayesian repulsive Gaussian mixture models to well separate the different cluster. \citet{lu2018reducing} proposed a powered Chinese restaurant process (pCRP), which encourages the data points to go to existing clusters.
-Most existing literatures give the remedy for over clustering problem.
-But they do not consider other information such as geographical information which will help the clustering performance.
-From Tobler's first law of geography \citep{tobler1970computer}, ``Everything is related to everything else, but near things are more related than distant things,'' it is reasonable to consider the similar pattern of the data due to similar environmental circumstances.
+Nonparametric Bayesian approaches, such as the Dirichlet process mixture (DPM) model \citep{ferguson1973bayesian}, offer choices to estimate the number of clusters and the clustering configurations simultaneously.
+However, the Dirichlet process mixture model suffers from inconsistency issues \citep{miller2013simple}, which leads to challenges in obtaining a consistent estimator of the number of clusters.
+To address the problem of over-clustering in the DPM, several approaches in the literature \citep{miller2018mixture, xie2019bayesian, lu2018reducing} propose different ideas to obtain consistent estimators of the number of clusters.
+However, these existing methods do not utilize spatial information, such as neighborhood relationships, despite the potential to enhance clustering performance.
+According to Tobler's first law of geography \citep{tobler1970computer}, "Everything is related to everything else, but near things are more related than distant things."
+Considering a similar pattern in the data due to similar environmental circumstances is reasonable.
+Although it may be challenging to incorporate arbitrary types of spatial information with consistent guarantees on the number of clusters, exploring specific types of dependency structures without compromising consistency is still of interest.

-Finally, a significant concern of Bayesian nonparametric algorithm is computational efficiency.
-A reversible jump Markov chain Monte Carlo (MCMC) algorithm \citep{green1995reversible} is proposed to search variable dimensional parameter space based on assigning a prior on the number of clusters.
-Such algorithms are not efficient to implement and automate.
-Collapsed Gibbs sampling algorithm \citep{neal2000markov} requires Metropolis-Hastings algorithm \citep{chib1995understanding} or incorporating auxiliary variables \citep{neal2000markov} when the base distribution is not conjugate.
-Therefore, Gaussian prior for regression coefficients is not an efficient choice because of its non-conjugacy.